Genymobile/genymotion-gradle-plugin/README.md

 The `plugin` folder contains the Gradle plugin.

 The `samples` folder contains the example project using the Gradle plugin.
+There are two sample:
+* 'simple' that showcases how to use the gradle plugin on its own.
+* 'binocle' that showcases how to use the gradle plugin in the context of an Android app.

 ##Compiling the plugin